 The way in which the legs are aligned can produce pain, particularly in women with wide hips.
 Such women develop a tendency for the knee caps to be pushed outward from the midline.
 This force on the knee caps causes pain.

-Generally, sports injuries can be divided into four categories:
+Generally, sports injuries can be divided into 4 categories:

 Some athletes increase the speed or intensity of their workouts too quickly, putting stress on the muscles.
 For example, some runners who increase speed or distance too quickly during training stress the legs, hips, or feet.
 This extra stress often leads to muscle sprains and stress fractures of the bones.